Shaw (Washington, D.C.): History

 Until the 1960s, what is now Shaw was called Midcity.
 In 1966, planners used the enrollment boundary of Shaw Junior High School to define the Shaw School Urban Renewal Area covering what are now the Shaw, U Street Corridor and Logan Circle neighborhoods.
 The school had been named after Robert Gould Shaw, who led the 54th Massachusetts Infantry Regiment, one of the first official African American units during the American Civil War.

-As the area diversified starting in the 1990s, neighborhoods in the north, west and east of what was considered Shaw during the urban renewal era became more frequently referred to by specific names, such as the U Street Corridor (a.k.a.
+As the area diversified starting in the 1990s, neighborhoods in the north, west and east of what was considered Shaw during the urban renewal era became more frequently referred to by specific names and were no longer referred to as part of Shaw, such as the U Street Corridor (a.k.a.
 Cardozo/Shaw), Logan Circle, Truxton Circle, and Randolph Square; for the remaining area (7th/9th street corridor north from Convention Center to U Street), "Shaw" remains the unique, unequivocal name.

+Gentrification in the 2010s transformed the neighborhood into an upscale retail hub.
+Gentrification has broadened the spectrum of political views in Shaw.
+Because the population has become more diversified, an influx of differing views, ideas, and outlooks has become more prominent.

 Geography

 The most generally used definition of Shaw, without Logan Circle and the U Street Corridor, is bounded by: